tylersco/adapted_deep_embeddings/README.md

 Some of the models, specifically with Tiny ImageNet, require large amounts of memory and can run for several weeks (if you are doing 10 replications).
 I tested these models with an Nvidia GTX 1080 TI graphics card and 64 GB RAM.

-We've conducted further exploration on the role of weight iniitalization on the different methods.
+We've conducted further exploration on the role of weight initialization on the different methods.
 See "A_Note_On_Weight_Initialization.pdf" for a short description of the findings.